<span style='font-size: 14px;'>Bertrand Russell</span>

 <span style='font-size: 14px;'>Trade Union Classics</span>

-Our Trade Union Classics series starts with Up and Down Stream by Harry Gosling.
+Our Trade Union Classics series started with Up and Down Stream by Harry Gosling.

 Spokesman Books' Human Rights, Peace and Nuclear Disarmament titles.